 - Reveals how P2P marketing tactics exploit both borrowers and lenders.

 In a world of zero percent interest rates, peer to peer lending can look mighty tempting for yield hungry investors.

 Don't be deceived.
 Your investment profit is determined by mathematical expectancy (Expectancy=(Gain on a Winning Bet * Probability of Win) + (Loss on a Losing Bet * Probability of Loss), or more commonly understood as “probability times payoff”).

-Simply put, if you are playing the peer to peer lending game from the investor side then you are gambling – not investing – because you are working with an unknowable and potentially unfavorable mathematical expectancy.
+Simply put, if you're playing the peer to peer lending game from the investor side, then you're gambling – not investing – because you're working with an unknowable, and potentially unfavorable, mathematical expectancy.